Spoiler alert: yes, it is.

 It’s no secret that Black Friday is one of the biggest shopping events of the year.
 What started as a campaign to get the post-Thanksgiving crowds into shops has now become a global phenomenon, with retailers all over the world offering sizable discounts and consumers rushing to snatch them up.

-2021 saw $8.9 billion in online sales, which was a just smidgen short of 2020’s $9 billion.
+According to these Black Friday statistics, last year saw $8.9 billion recorded in online sales during Black Friday, which was a just smidgen short of 2020’s $9 billion.
 One reason for the shortcoming is that people were happy to go to stores in-person – in-store shopping is rebounding, seeing a 48% gain over 2020.

 But, where do people find the time to spend so much money during a workday?
 Well, some do so during work.
 It’s a question we already asked back in 2018 about that year’s record-breaking Cyber Monday.